The Champion Team

 In his spare time, Joel enjoys running professional development opportunities with Champion’s tutors.
 He also enjoys travelling, time with his family and trying new food.

-Joel has a Bachelor’s degree in Economics and Finance (Hons) from the University of London (in association with London School of Economics and Political Sciences).
+Joel has a Bachelor’s degree in Economics and Finance (Hons) from the University of London (in association with London School of Economics and Political Sciences) and a Postgraduate Certification in Education (International) from the University of Nottingham.

 Cindy Gilbert (Leads Evaluations & Counseling)